sharpobject/kuu/README.md

 # MEMORY LIMIT

 Hey the luajit memory limit sucks.
 If I want to write inefficient code that will abuse the GC I should be able to do that, thanks.

+# indexing and intervals

+According to [this dude](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD831.html) we should use half-open intervals like [a, b) starting at 0 in programming languages.
+Lua uses closed intervals like [a,b] starting at 1.